invictustitan2/aperion-chat-private/plan-cloudflareAccessAuthUnification.prompt.md

 Replace the current static bearer-token and WS query-token auth with a single, shared “auth truth” based on **Cloudflare Zero Trust Access** identity for both HTTP and WebSocket traffic.
 Implement **real Access JWT verification (JWKS)** and ensure the **Durable Object re-verifies** auth at WS accept time (the DO must not trust an unsigned userId).

 Keep legacy bearer token auth only for local/dev/test behind an explicit `APERION_AUTH_MODE` contract that **fails closed in prod** when Access config is missing.
+Note: the shipped web UI is Access-session-only (it does not send browser bearer tokens).
 Then add prod-safe WS close-code logging + spam reduction, make preferences return defaults for known keys, and strip/gate Settings debug/token info in production.
 Update unit + e2e tests to keep `pnpm test` and `pnpm test:e2e` green.

 ### Current Status (2025-12-21)